by-student-2017/pycalphad-v.0.10.3-examples/README.md

 2. cd Cr-Fe-Ni
 3. python3 ternary-CrFeNi.py
 - It would be good to compare the results with OpenCALPHAD.
+- A thermodynamic description of the Co-Cr-Fe-Ni-V system for high-entropy alloy design

 ## Example: Mo-Ni-Re (easier user input)